-- 1. In pairs, students to discuss their lesson plans focusing on the following: - a.
-Technical/Tactical content; - b.
-How the session is planned to be delivered considering the 'Who', 'What', 'How' and 'Environmental'; - c.
-How planned delivery demonstrates coach's values and beliefs in their coaching philosophy. - 2.
+- 1. In pairs, students to discuss their lesson plans focusing on the following: - Technical/Tactical content; - How the session is planned to be delivered considering the 'Who', 'What', 'How' and 'Environmental Considerations'; - How planned delivery demonstrates coach's values and beliefs in their coaching philosophy. - 2.
 Tutor to support pairs in their discussions and provide opportunity for group questions/discussion as required.

 Session Title: Coaching Sessions

 Session Number: 13

 Time: 120-minutes

-Venue: Classroom and Water
+Venue: Water

-Craft: Canoe and/or Kayak
+Craft: Stand Up Paddleboard